simerplaha/akka-typed-stasher/README.md

 1. `FIFO` - Messages get delivered on first in, first out basis
 2. `PopLast` - Delivered only when `FIFO` messages is empty.
-Useful when an actor receive `StopActorCommand` by another actor but the processor actor has `FIFO` that require processing before stopping the actor.
+Useful when an actor receive `StopActorCommand` by another actor but the processor actor has `FIFO` messages that require processing before stopping the actor.
-3. `Fixed` - Always kept in the `Stash` until it's cleared, removed or `Fixed` stash limit reached.
+3. `Fixed` - Always kept in the `Stash` until it's `Clear`ed, `Remove`d or the stash limit is reached.
-Useful for subscription based commands when the client wants to receive period updates of the state of an Actor. `Stash.watchAndRemove` can be used to automatically remove these subscription commands from the `Stash` if the client dies.
+Useful for subscription based commands when the client wants to receive period updates of the state of an Actor. `Iterator` command can be used to send the state to the clients. `Stash.watchAndRemove` can be used to automatically remove these subscription commands from the `Stash` if the client dies.
-4. `FixedTap` - Like `Fixed` but delivered initially to the processor as an alter.
+4. `FixedTap` - Like `Fixed` but delivered initially to the processor as an alert.
 4. `Skip` - Do not get stashed and are delivered to the processor actor instantly.

 ## Dedicated and plug Stash commands